Last updated: 07/01/21

-You’ll need to prove that you have health insurance to cover you for any medical care you might need while you’re residing in the UK.
+You’ll need to prove that you have international student health insurance to cover you for any medical care you might need while you’re residing in the UK.

 Setting up a UK bank account will make it easier to pay bills, keep your money safe and prevent you from paying any foreign currency charges you might incur if you use a non-UK bank account.

 In order to open a bank account while you're here in the UK, you’ll need to be able to provide the following:

 - A valid visa - Non-EU students only

 - Proof of address in the UK, such as a tenancy agreement or a utility bill

 - Proof of address in your home country

 - Proof of student status - you'll normally receive this once you enrol at university